 In India Directorate General of Civil Aviation, Government of India (DGCA) is the regulating authority of all the matters related to aviation in the country.
 It takes care of implementing, controlling, and supervising the standards, safety operations, and crew training in aviation in India.
 It also holds examinations for pilots, and grants flying licenses.
 There are many pilot training Institutions available in India under the recognition of the Directorate General of Civil Aviation (DGCA) providing many types of training courses in aviation, which a student can pursue after completing 10+2 in Science stream.
 Besides these institutes there are some flying clubs are also available in Mumbai and Delhi.

-Undoubtedly flying aircraft as a commercial pilot is one of the highest paying salary career and benefits.
+Undoubtedly flying aircraft as a commercial pilot is one of the highest paying salary careers and benefits.
 The career prospects in this field are huge, it is a lucrative field for those who enjoy taking challenges.
-One can get jobs in any airlines like Lufthansa, Jet Airways, AirAsia, IndiGo and many more.
+One can getjobs in any airline like Lufthansa, Jet Airways, AirAsia, IndiGo and many more.
 The job opportunities with CPL are there in Govt. as well as in private sectors.
-Large business houses who have their own aircraft also hire experienced commercial pilots.
-As a commercial pilot, the seniority is based upon the total hours of flying.
+Large business houses that have their own aircraft also hire experienced commercial pilots.
+As a commercial pilot, seniority is based upon the total hours of flying.
 With the increasing number of hours of flying experience, one can take more responsibilities and earn more.